czgaming94/neon/README.md

 [Textfields](https://github.com/czgaming94/neon/blob/main/docs/Textfield.md)
 :--
 Textfields are as they sound.
 A field that text can be put.
 Either you the dev, can put the text that will be there in, or, you can allow the user to type into it.
-To disable user typing, add `useable = false` to the `setData` function, or use `:useable(false)` on the textfield object.
+To disable user typing, add `useable = false` to the `setData` function, or use `:useable(false)` on the textfield element.